Smoke inhalation is the number one cause of death related to fires. It’s a serious condition that has an incredibly negative impact on your health.

 Who Pays for the Treatment?

 When there is a fire, and workers get hurt, they may think that workers’ compensation does not apply.
-As long as the fire took place at the place of employment during working hours, then you are generally entitled to compensation.
+As long as the fire occurred at the workplace during working hours, you are generally entitled to compensation.

 There are two possible scenarios where workers compensation may not apply: